 Find your ideal practice

 It supports self-exploration into how to work most effectively for you.
 It is great for therapeutic practice as it is so adaptable to the needs of each person.

 Easy to practice at home

 There is a simplicity along with depth and discipline to viniyoga

 Below is a summary of common styles of yoga you may have come across to give you a flavour of the kinds of yoga classes that are generally available.
 Many can feel quite similar, some can feel very different, so finding a style and a teacher that you feel comfortable with is a very personal decision.

 Different styles generally have different emphasis on how they use the body, breath, meditative and other techniques in the class.
 Every teacher will in some ways have their own style depending on their own experience and what they feel it is important to teach.

 A method of applying yoga developed by Krishnamacharya and his son TKV Desikachar

 A slower paced approach to yoga practice that is breath centred and therapeutic in its orientation.
 It is based on the principles of finding suitable adaptations and modifications in poses, breath and focus to suit the student and their aims.
 The breath is a primary focus and each posture is centred around the breath from lesson one.
 Improved health in an accessible way, wellbeing and calmness of body and mind are signatures for this approach to yoga practice.
 The group classes tend to be smaller to enable the teacher to develop a relationship to the students in the room and adapt the practices appropriately.
-One-to-one work is often helpful to develop a truly personalised yoga practice.
-Philosophically it is underpinned by the Yoga Sutras of Patanjali and Raja yoga.
+One-to-one work is helpful to develop a truly personalised yoga practice.
+Philosophically it is underpinned by the Yoga Sutras of Patanjali.

 Not a brand or method developed by an individual, this term is a general catch-all term for physical yoga.